 - 1/8 tsp nutmeg ($0.02)

-- Begin preheating the oven to 350 degrees.
-Mash the bananas well with a fork.
-Measure the bananas to make sure you have about 1.5 cups.
+- Preheat the oven to 375ºF.
+Mash the bananas well with a fork (you'll need 1.5 cups).

 - Serve warm or refrigerate and enjoy cold!

 The equipment section above contains affiliate links to products we use and love.
 As an Amazon Associate I earn from qualifying purchases.

 You might also like my Yogurt Banana Bread recipe!

 How to Make Banana Bread Baked Oatmeal – Step By Step Photos

 Preheat the oven to 375ºF.
 You’ll need 1.5 cups mashed bananas, which is about three bananas.
 I like to mash my bananas right in a liquid measuring cup so I can see the volume on the side.